-- Place flours, almonds, cinnamon, mixed spice, baking powder, bicarbonate of soda and brown sugar into a mixing bowl and mix until evenly blended.
+- Place the wholemeal flour, plain flour, buckwheat flour in a medium sized mixing bowl.
+Add the cinnamon, mixed spice, baking powder, bicarbonate of soda and brown sugar and mix until evenly blended.

 - Add eggs, vanilla, golden syrup and melted margarine.
 Mix well then fold in milk and bananas.

 - Pour into the prepared tin and place in to the preheated oven.

 - Bake for 50 – 60 minutes, or until a skewer inserted in the centre comes out cleanly.